ilikespace9901/PlanetPackDatabase/README.md

 2. Download the file in the Releases
 3. Run code
 Its that easy

-roshan (RoshanGamer7791) is helping with this, Being Used by SFS Mod Installer
+Being Used by SFS Mod Installer and Planet Pack Installer

+## Contributors of the Planet Pack Database
+* roshan (RoshanGamer7791)
+* ilikespace (ilikespace9901)